Xeverous/the_website/website/pages/cpp/tutorials/templates/01_functions/01_instantiation.rst

 Using templates
 ###############

-Template code is used just like any other code except that the compiler needs to know what to substitute in place of specified aliases (here ``T``).
+Template code is used just like any other code except that the compiler needs to know what to substitute in place of specified aliases (here :cch:`T`).
 Function templates have special feature called **template argument deduction** which lets the compiler figure it out.

 ..
 TODO compile example